CHICAGO EMOTIONAL DISTRESS LAWYERS

 Major Accidents and Traumatic Incidents That Can Lead to Severe Emotional Distress

-If someone else’s negligence caused one of the aforementioned incidents – and you have suffered a physical injury and/or emotional distress as a result – a Chicago personal injury lawyer at Curcio Law Offices may be able to help you.
+If someone else’s negligence caused one of the aforementioned incidents – and you have suffered a physical injury and/or mental anguish as a result, you deserve quality representation.
+A Chicago personal injury lawyer at Curcio & Casciato may be able to help you.

 Can You Sue for Emotional Distress?

-Yes, you can sue for emotional distress if someone else’s negligent actions or inactions directly caused the emotional distress.
-In fact, the average personal injury lawsuit will often provide compensation for the emotional distress associated with serious injuries.
+Yes, you can sue for emotional distress if someone else’s negligent actions or inactions directly caused the damage.
+In fact, the average personal injury lawsuit will often provide compensation for the emotional trauma associated with the personal injury.

 The main challenge in an emotional distress claim is proving that the victim’s emotional distress is real, valid, and worth compensation.
 This is obviously a bit more difficult than proving that physical injuries are real and valid.
 Someone who is physically injured has obvious wounds, disfigurement, and/or disability.
-Emotional distress and mental illness are often “invisible,” but still very real and valid.
-So in order to prove emotional distress, you need an experienced personal injury attorney on your side.
+Emotional distress and mental illness are often “invisible” but still very real and valid.
+So, in order to prove emotional distress, you need an experienced Chicago personal injury attorney or a Chicago catastrophic injury attorney on your side to help through the discovery process all the way up until civil court.

 How to Prove Emotional Distress

-An experienced attorney at Curcio Law Offices can help you do this by gathering evidence that shows the duration and severity of the emotional pain.
+An experienced attorney at Curcio & Casciato can help you do this by gathering evidence that shows the duration and severity of the emotional pain.
 Additionally, we can help you gather evidence to prove fault and to highlight the severity of the accident.
 Lastly, expert witnesses from medical professionals and licensed counselors can provide insight on whether severe emotional distress has occurred.

 Duration of Emotional Distress